-There are usually many unanswered questions as to what brought the plane down.
-Investigators turn to the airplane's flight data recorder (FDR) and cockpit voice recorder (CVR), also known as "black boxes," for answers.
+There are usually many unanswered questions when a plane goes down.
+That's why investigators turn to the airplane's flight data recorder (FDR) and cockpit voice recorder (CVR), also known as "black boxes," for answers.
 Following any airplane accident in the U.S., safety investigators from the National Transportation Safety Board (NTSB) immediately begin searching for the aircraft's black boxes.

-It took investigators nearly two years to find the FDR from Flight 447.
+Answers, unfortunately, don't always come fast though.
+It took investigators nearly two years to find the black box from Air France Flight 447, 447 which crashed on June 1, 2009, into the South Atlantic.
 The box had not only survived impact, but also being submerged under nearly 13,000 feet of salty, corrosive seawater.
 In the end, the data proved that pilot error had contributed to a stall that eventually caused the crash.

 These recording devices, which cost between $10,000 and $15,000 each, reveal details of the events immediately preceding the accident.
 In this article, we will look at the two types of black boxes, how they survive crashes, and how they are retrieved and analyzed.